kimberlytanyh/kimberlytanyh/README.md

 ## About Me
-* Recently graduated from Baruch College with MS degree in Business Analytics __Programming Languages Learned__: Python and R __Other technical skills__: Tableau, Excel, and SQL (data exploration in SQL clients and querying from Amazon Redshift)
+* Recently graduated from Baruch College with MS degree in Business Analytics

+__Programming Languages Learned__: Python and R

+__Other technical skills__: Tableau, Excel, and SQL (data exploration in SQL clients and querying from Amazon Redshift)

+* Currently volunteering at Code for America for Project Re-imagine 911 as Data Analyst while seeking full-time role

 ## Recent Projects:
 SQL